Common web application architectures

 Deploying updates as Docker images is far faster and network efficient.
 Docker Images typically start in seconds, speeding rollouts.
 Tearing down a Docker instance is as easy as issuing a

 docker stop command, typically completing in less than a second.

-You can use Docker containers for monolithic deployment of simpler web applications.
-This improves continuous integration and continuous deployment pipelines and helps achieve deployment-to-production success.
-No more “It works in my machine, why does it not work in production?”
+You can use Docker containers for a monolithic deployment of simpler web applications.
+This approach improves continuous integration and continuous deployment pipelines and helps achieve deployment-to-production success.
+No more “It works on my machine, why does it not work in production?”